bondtiffanym/apprenticeship/frontend-curriculum/README.md

 Welcome to our Frontend Apprenticeship curriculum!
 This curriculum is designed in phases.
 Each phase progresses to give you the study materials that you need to become familiar and comfortable with the tools and technology we use for frontend development here at Alchemy.

-### Phase 1 - *Onboarding*
+### Phase 1 - _Onboarding_

-* New Hire Onborading tasks
+- New Hire Onborading tasks
-* Mac Setup
+- Mac Setup
-* Git & GitHub
+- Git & GitHub
+- Imposter Syndrome

-### Phase 2 - *Getting to Know Your Team*
+### Phase 2 - _Getting to Know Your Team_

-* Learn about the product your assigned team is working on
+- Learn about the product your assigned team is working on
-* Build Process - How we build, deploy, and deliver
+- Build Process - How we build, deploy, and deliver
-* Code Style - The way we write documentation and code
+- Code Style - The way we write documentation and code
-* Product Management - How we manage our product through our sprint cycle/using JIRA
+- Product Management - How we manage our product through our sprint cycle/using JIRA
-* Services we Use - BigCommerce, Stripe, Travis, AWS (S3 & Lambda), Contentful, Commitizen, JIRA
+- Services we Use - BigCommerce, Stripe, Travis, AWS (S3 & Lambda), Contentful, Commitizen, JIRA

-### Phase 3 - *Frontend Web Development*
+### Phase 3 - _Frontend Web Development_

-* HTML/CSS - refresher
+- HTML/CSS - refresher
-* CSS Framework - Intro to Bulma
+- CSS Framework - Intro to Bulma
-* CSS Preprocessor - Intro to SCSS
+- CSS Preprocessor - Intro to SCSS

-### Phase 4 - *Frontend Web Development cont'd*
+### Phase 4 - _Frontend Web Development cont'd_

 Javascript - refresher
 JavaScript library - Intro to React

-### Phase 5 - *State Management*
+### Phase 5 - _State Management_

 Intro to MobX State Tree

-### Phase 6 - *Players React Challenge Prep*
+### Phase 6 - _Players React Challenge Prep_